 The centerpiece of all Venice is, undoubtedly, St Mark’s Basilica.
 It almost feels like a crime against humanity that before becoming open to the people, it served only as a private church for the Doge of Venice.
 After the end of the Venice Republic in 1807, the basilica became city’s Cathedral.
 Now though, the opulence of the Basilica’s Byzantine domes, gilded mosaic portals, and colored columns is out of this world.
-Inside awaits you a true feast for your eyes, a treasure trove of sparkling artistic treats.
-However, it’s not the only crafty creation.
-The floating city is also known for its crafty glass creation.
-So, when visiting Venice, a glass blowing demonstration is in order.

 Though the admission to the St Mark’s Basilica is free, long lines of eager travelers hinder the experience with long queuing times.
 Plus, the free entry doesn’t include the visit to the magnificent altarpiece peppered with the most exquisite jewels nor the entry to the terrace.